szokodiakos/typegoose/README.md

 #### prop(options)

 The `prop` decorator adds the target class property to the Mongoose schema as a property.
 Typegoose checks the decorated property's type and sets the schema property accordingly.
-If another Typegoose extending class is given as the type, Typegoose will recognize this property as a sub document.
+If another class is given as the type, Typegoose will recognize this property as a sub document.

 The `options` object accepts multiple config properties:
   - `required`: Just like the [Mongoose required](http://mongoosejs.com/docs/api.html#schematype_SchemaType-required)